 If you know of an agency whose history is not represented here, or if you find a broken link, please contact us at SHFGoutreach@gmail.com.
 We will be happy to update the listings as needed.

 The more than 250 Executive Branch agency history links are listed separately.
 To see links, click on one of the categories below.
 You may also click here to see the complete list of links.

 This is an important tool for obtaining basic information on the organizations and for planning research into their histories.
 Please check the list to supplement histories linked from History@fedgov or for information about offices that are defunct or existing offices that do not maintain history pages.

 maintains a searchable database of over 300 billion past websites or

 out-of-date versions of current sites, including many versions of most federal

 history web pages.

 The federal government has been creating and collecting physical documents and objects that represent both its own and American history since the founding era.
 The Library of Congress, the National Archives, and the other resources linked below preserve these materials and make them available to the public.
 Check out the many teaching and learning aids that they provide.
-And be sure to explore the resources available in many Websites in the Agency Histories section above.
-NEW - The more substantial collections are featured below under "Specialized Historical Collections."
+Users should be aware that, while this list contains most of the major websites, it is not comprehensive.
+Be alert to links that many of them provide to other online resources.
+And be sure to explore the resources available in many websites in the Agency Histories section above.
+The more substantial agency collections are featured below under "Specialized Historical Collections."

-Federal offices in all branches often provide substantial historical and learning materials in association with their history pages.
+Many federal offices provide substantial historical documents and learning materials.
 The known sources are listed below.
-In some cases the agency-history link is duplicated.
-We invite users to alert us to additional resource-pages via email at firstname.lastname@example.org.
+In some cases an agency-history link is duplicated.
+We invite users to alert us to additional resource-pages via email at email@example.com.